FX

 How far back does historical data go?

 It depends on your broker.
 FxSocket pulls data directly from your broker's MetaTrader server, so the available history matches what your broker stores.
 Most brokers keep several years of D1 and H1 data, often going back 10+ years for major forex pairs.
-Smaller timeframes like M1 and M5 typically have shorter history — anywhere from a few months to a few years.
-Tick data availability varies the most and is generally limited to the most recent months.
+Smaller timeframes like M1 and M5 typically have shorter history, anywhere from a few months to a few years.
 If deep history is critical for your strategy, check your broker's data retention before you start.

 Is the data the same as what I'd see on the MT4/MT5 chart?